 MAU (Monthly Active Users) is considered a key performance indicator (KPI) for many businesses.
 This metric shows active users who are engaged with your product–beyond traffic, downloads, or installs.
 MAU can tell you:

 - General health of a business

-- How successful a marketing campaign was at attracting users
+- Success of a marketing campaign in attracting new users

 - Level of interest in a product or service

 - Retention rate

 - Growth rate and potential (particularly if you don’t have paid users yet)

 Monthly active users can also be the basis for other metrics, such as the lifetime value (LTV) of a customer and cost per acquisition.
 Most importantly, MAU can indicate the perceived value of an app, service, or product.

 How to calculate monthly active users vs daily active users